 What happens after a repossession?

-After your vehicle is repossessed, the lender will typically send a Repossession Notice or Notice of Intent to Sell Property.
+After your vehicle is repossessed, the lender will typically send a Repossession Notice, frequently called a Notice of Intent to Sell Property.
 This letter confirms that your vehicle was repossessed and tells you how to get the vehicle back.
 It also tells you when and where your vehicle will be sold or auctioned.

 Once the vehicle has been sold, the lender will send a Deficiency Notice.
-This letter will indicate the total balance that you still owe in order to satisfy the loan.
-It will itemize the sale price of your vehicle along with any additional charges, such as a repossession fee and storage charges.
+This letter shows the selling price of your vehicle, and deducts that amount from the balance owed on your loan.
+Often charges for storage and a repossession fee are added to the balance claimed by the lender.
+These charges are added to the total balance owed in order to satisfy the loan.
 You’re required to pay this outstanding balance under the terms of your loan agreement.